• Free shipping on all orders

 Little packets of silica gel are placed within many different products, such as food, clothing, and electrical items, as they help absorb water vapor, thus preventing products from getting damp and becoming damaged or soiled.
 The silica gel balls or beads contained within these little packets are essentially silicon dioxide, a porous form of sand.

-Whilst the silica gel itself is not toxic to dogs, ingestion of significant quantities may result in an upset stomach.
-If your dog eats large quantities of silica gel this may result in a blockage within the gut.
-It is also important to consider whether your dog has ingested additional items, such as the item that contained the silica gel packet, since this may lead to additional varied symptoms.
+While the silica gel itself is not toxic to dogs, ingestion of significant quantities may result in an upset stomach.
+If your dog eats large quantities of silica gel, this may result in a blockage within the gut.
+It is also important to consider whether your dog has ingested additional items, such as the item that contained the silica gel packet, since this may lead to additional varied signs.
 It is best to contact your veterinarian for advice when your dog has eaten something that it shouldn’t have or if you are uncertain about the safety of the ingested item.

 • Drooling